 In my house, Potato Soup is something we always make in the fall and winter months.
-My Poppy or grandfather, was the original creator of this recipe, and every time I make it, I think of him.
-I remember standing next to him at the stove, as he stirred the potato soup with such care, anticipating we would be sitting down for a bowl very soon.
+My Poppy, or grandfather was the originator of this recipe and every time I make it, I think of him.
+I remember standing next to him at the stove as he stirred the potato soup with such care, anticipating we would be sitting down for a bowl very soon.
+He was always calm when he cooked, but that was true of most everything he did.

 Potato Soup is a simple preparation of onions, milk and potatoes, but somehow it always tastes like so much more.
-I do use a little heavy cream to add just another level of creaminess, and I think the cheddar and chives reminds me of my favorite baked potato.
+I do use a little heavy cream to add another level of richness, but not too much because I don’t want to lose the flavor of the potatoes.
+I think the cheddar and chives reminds me of my favorite baked potato, piled high with all the delectable condiments.
 The entire soup can be made within a half hour and you can always double it, and reheat the leftovers for lunches or another meal.
+There’s nothing like a bowl on a cold day, when you just need something to warm you up.

 1 white onion, diced